tmcleroy/barter/README.md

 aws_access_key_id = <contact-repo-owner>
 aws_secret_access_key = <contact-repo-owner>
 ```
-necessary for avatar uploads ^
+necessary for avatar uploads to work locally ^

 also create the file `~/.aws/credentials.json` and include the lines
 ```json